 With a visa as prestigious as the O-1, the stakes can be high and the potential to make an innocent error can make filing your petition a nerve-wracking experience.
 Protecting your investment is likely a high priority for you and your case and the best way to do this is to hire an expert to help you take advantage of the O-1 visa benefits.

-Here at SGM Law Group, we’ve worked with countless O-1 applicants and petitioners to help them determine their eligibility, organize their documentation, file their petition, and address any issues such as Requests for Evidence.
-With our experienced team of dedicated immigration attorneys by your side, you can be sure that your case is in the best hands.
+Here at VisaNation, we’ve worked with countless O-1 applicants and petitioners to help them determine their eligibility, organize their documentation, file their petition, and address any issues such as Requests for Evidence.
+With the experienced team of dedicated VisaNation immigration attorneys by your side, you can be sure that your case is in the best hands.

-To get in touch with one of our lawyers, you can schedule your consultation today with our office by filling out our contact form.
+To get in touch with a VisaNation Law Group lawyer, you can schedule your consultation today with our office by filling out our contact form.